JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/column-align/index.md

 leadin: |
     **Ad-hoc formatting or everywhere?** 📐

     Aligning properties in columns can greatly improve readability for DTOs or vector data types.
 We can also align binary expressions, invocations and many more constructs.
-However, often we don't want to apply such formatting across our whole code base, but in very particular cases.
+However<!--more-->, often we don't want to apply such formatting across our whole code base, but in very particular cases.
 Using **formatter comments**, we can format our code just for a specific scope:

     ```
     public class PersonDto